freeideas/uvrun/README.md

 ```

-And this project takes it a step further: Now you can make an .exe file that runs any python script on your path, simply by RENAMING the script!
+And this project takes it a step further: Now you can make an .exe file that runs any python script on your path, simply by RENAMING the the exe file you can get here in ./release/ !

 ## Why?